Lychee-Bot/project/README.md

 3. Add Computer Vision based planner.
 Test it on Berkeley Campus.
 4. Make Kiwi bot autonomous, then start our own self-driving delivery service :)

+## Team

+1. Nmae - Bio - what you did in the project
+2.
+3.
+4.
+5.

+## Github Repo with Codebase and Jupyter Notebooks

 ### Header 3